Melgar, Tolima

-Melgar ([melˈɣaɾ]) is a Colombian town in the Department of Tolima, 98 km southwest of Bogotá and 1 hour east of Ibagué, the capital city of Tolima.
+Melgar ([melˈɣaɾ]) is a Colombian municipality and town in the Department of Tolima, 98 km southwest of Bogotá and 1 hour east of Ibagué, the capital city of Tolima.

 Melgar is located in the Sumapaz River Valley and borders the Department of Cundinamarca and Sumapaz River to the north, town of Icononzo to the east, the towns of Cunday at the south and Carmen de Apicala to the west.

 The town is home to a major military base called Tolemaida Air Base.